rhermosilla-codes/SAG_Overload_Forecast_PINN_CNN/readme.md

   The **y** vector values represent the labeled condition of overload, i.e., target (0: non-overload, 1: overload).

+Note: this file is about 90MB and was saved via git-lfs.

 /models/

 - **last_cnn_pinn_sag_overload.h5**: The last model trained with our proposed method.